Chart Color Schemes

 Toowong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 60 projects likely impacting the region.
-Key initiatives include Tricare Taringa Development, Oakman Residences, Sylvan Residences, and Monarch Residences Toowong.
-The following list details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 61 projects that could impact the region.
+Notable projects include TriCare Taringa Aged Care and Retirement Living Development, Oakman Residences, Sylvan Residences, and Monarch Residences Toowong.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.